 10. Focus On The Good Vs. The Bad

-I spoke to licensed clinical psychologist Kim Chronister, PsyD via email to get some insight into how to stop being jealous in your relationship, and Chronister suggests those trying to figure out how to get over jealousy is to shift their focus.
-"The most freeing thing one can do in a relationship is let go of worries about what all could possibly go wrong and focus on what is going right," Chronister says.
-For instance, Chronister suggests placing your focus on the things your partner does that you're grateful for, and reminding yourself daily that you are more than enough for your partner.
+One way to get over your feelings of jealousy is to shift the focus.
+As licensed clinical psychologist Kim Chronister, PsyD, tells Bustle, "The most freeing thing one can do in a relationship is let go of worries about what all could possibly go wrong and focus on what is going right."
+Chronister suggests placing your focus on the things your partner does that you're grateful for, and reminding yourself daily that you are more than enough for your partner.

 Instead of letting yourself wallow in jealousy, you can opt to take strides to feel less of the dreaded emotion in your relationship.
-Next time you feel jealously creeping up, try some of these tactics and you might find that managing the feelings becomes a lot easier.
+Next time you feel jealousy creeping up, try some of these tactics, and you might find that managing the feelings becomes a lot easier.